 How to switch

-Once you’ve been able to compare energy tariffs and select the one that suits you best, it’s time to switch your provider.
+Once you’ve been able to compare energy prices and select the one that suits you best, it’s time to switch your provider.

 We recommend you have the following details ready when you get in touch.

 - The account holder name and address.